Getting started with Tehama Administration

 1. Organization Member Admin

-After the installation and connection of a Tehama Room is completed, the first task is to create teams and add members to your Tehama organization.
+After the creation and connection of a Tehama Enclave is completed, the first task is to create teams and invite new members to your Tehama organization.

-Only the Admin user and Org/Room Managers of an organization can create teams in the organization.
+Only the Org Admin user and Org/Room Managers of an organization can create teams in the organization.
+Check the description of your custom role, to see if you can perform this action.

 Create a new team as follows: